assagman/mcp-servers/README.md

 All LLM models are used from openrouter.ai, so on OPENROUTER_API_KEY env var is mandatory for this project to interact with a LLM model.

-Set on OPENROUTER_API_KEY: `cp ./examples/.env.example ./examples/.env` then
+`cp ./examples/.env.example ./examples/.env` then
 set your OPENROUTER_API_KEY in `./examples/.env`.
-Then execute:
+In these examples `google/gemini-2.5-flash-preview` is picked as the LLM model since it's the best fit model for this workflow I experienced.
+You need to buy credits on https://openrouter.ai/settings/credits to experiment.
+Even some free alternatives can work sometimes, but either they do not produce consistent outputs or there are some problems with thi hosting server like rate limits or unavailability.
+Make sure you select models with `tools usage`.
+Generally Google and OpenAI models, even with smaller/cheaper ones, works well.

 ### Example usage: as a package in client code